ForgeRock/forgeops/README.md

 open http://openam.default.example.com

-# Alternartively, if you use something like xip.io, you access AM using the minikube IP:
+# Alternatively, if you use something like xip.io, you access AM using the minikube IP:

 open http://openam.default.192.168.99.100.xip.io/openam